Account

 3. Sign it and make it legal - Mandatory or not, witnesses and notarization are encouraged

 This method will often end up being much less time-consuming than hiring a conventional lawyer.
 If needed, you may start a Living Will on behalf of your spouse or another family member, and then have them sign when ready.
 Please keep in mind that for this document to be accepted as legally valid, the principal must be an adult who is mentally competent at the time of signing.
 If the principal is already unable to make their own decisions, a court-appointed conservatorship could be necessary.
-When managing such a situation, it's a good idea for you to speak with a lawyer .
+When managing such a situation, it's a good idea for you to speak with an Legal Pro.

 • Who should make a Living Will?